-Allegations against Adults who work with Children
+Allegations against Adults who work with vulnerable adults

-If you have information which suggest an adult who works with children or young people (in a paid or unpaid capacity) has
+If you have information which suggest an adult who works with vulnerable adults(in a paid or unpaid capacity) has

-- Behaved in a way that has harmed or may have harmed a child - Possibly committed a criminal offence against, or related to a child - Behaved towards a child/ren in a way that indicated s/he is unsuitable to work with children
+- Behaved in a way that has harmed or may have harmed an adult - Possibly committed a criminal offence against, or related to an adult - Behaved towards an adult in a way that indicated s/he is unsuitable to work with adult.

 You should speak immediately with the nominated safeguarding advisor.
-The safeguarding officer will consult with / make a referral to the LADO for the relevant area.
+The safeguarding officer will consult with / make a referral to the Adult Safeguarding Board.
 (Local Authority Delegated Officer)